I am finding that the term “Suggest” seems to create an opportunity for a incorrect I.D.

 That is the main thing about citizen science and citizen science based initiatives like iNaturalist: it is gathered and some times confirmed by non-professionals.

 I know there are a lot of professional taxonomists using iNaturalist (same for zoologists, botanists enthomologists, etc etc).
 But most of the times, your observations will be confirmed by a non-professional.

 iNaturalist “shields” itself from bad indentifications by requiring a consensus: if the majority of poeple don’t agree with your ID, it won’t become research grade.

-#2 - The identifier agrees with your miss-identification (either because he/she is simply agreeing with everything - yes, it happes… - or because he/she consciously agrees with your bad miss-identification), and it reaches research grade with a wrong ID.
+The problem with that is that the observer (lets say you) can miss-identify the observed organism in the first place.
+From this situations, 2 things can occur: #1 - A watchfull identifier notices the miss identification and corrects it.
+If another identifier agrees with the first identifier, it reaches research grade with a correct identification. #2 - The identifier agrees with your miss-identification (either because he/she is simply agreeing with everything - yes, it happes… - or because he/she consciously agrees with your bad miss-identification), and it reaches research grade with a wrong ID.
 In this case, we just hope someone finds it and does what is described in point #1

 To sum it all, you can’t assume everything here will be indisputably correct.
 You can assume that it will be the closest to correct as it can, given that people follow a good ID policy